Creating an AI Agent

 3. Configure the Agent

-4. Agent Execution
+4. Execute the Agent

 Model Restrictions

 With this technology moving as fast as it is, you might experience some limitations/issues with using certain models.
-Currently our AI Agents do not work for OpenAI gpt-5.
+Currently, our AI Agents do not work for OpenAI GPT-5.
 This is the only limitation we are aware of at the moment.